 These exams are designed to determine if you are a good fit for the position.
 As you go through the exam, keep in mind, the Postal Service has created a profile with the employee traits and behaviors of the type of person the Postal Service feels would be most successful in the position.
 So First, you MUST realize the TYPE of person and employee traits the Postal Service is looking for.
 It is critical that you keep that in mind.
 The good news is that we will show you the type of person and employee traits the Postal Service is looking for.
 That way, no matter the question, you will know the best way to handle each question.
 Second, you need to understand the position, please refer to the job descriptions outlined in the Postal Service section of the separate Guide.
-The key to being successful on this exam is making sure that you know the type of individual and employee traits that the Postal Service is looking for in that job and understanding that job.
-To be successful on this type of exam, you MUST constantly remind yourself of the type of individual and employee traits that the Postal Service is looking for.
+The key to being successful on this exam is making sure that you know the type of individual and employee traits that the Postal Service is looking for.
 We are not telling you to be untruthful, we are advising you as to the type of person and employee traits the Postal Service is looking for.